Evaluating the Success of EvidenceNOW

 At the local cooperative level, each EvidenceNOW cooperative will evaluate their own heart health interventions within their own regional contexts.

 At the national level, an independent evaluation, called ESCALATES (Evaluating System Change to Advance Learning and Take Evidence to Scale), is looking across the EvidenceNOW cooperatives to determine the overall effectiveness of the initiative.
-It will also examine and compare the effectiveness of the interventions to determine which are most effective in improving the implementation of new medical evidence.
+It will also examine and compare the effectiveness of the cooperatives’ interventions to determine which types of external support are most effective in improving the implementation of new medical evidence, under what circumstances, and for whom.
 To accomplish this, the national evaluation team and the cooperatives worked together to identify a common set of measures to create a harmonized dataset.

 How Will EvidenceNOW Cooperatives Evaluate What Works Locally?